WenceslausIV/trinity/README.md

 Tashawn D - Programmer
 Will B - Artist

-## Game genre

-Trinity is a real time strategy card game, the reason why this is not a traditional turn based card game is that the player needs to promptly think which cards to pick and make the best attack possible.

 ## How to play the game

-To defeat the enemies, using proper combinations of cards and prompt decision making are required.
-In battle, pick 3 cards to attack and weaken one of the enemy's body parts to win the battle, but the same can be inflicted on you.
-Try to use as many shielding and healing cards when you’re in a pinch.
+Trinity is a real time strategy card game, promptly think which cards to pick to make the best attack possible.

 ## Card list